digitharium/hiami-forgejo-keycloak/README.md

 Enter credentials for the user you want to authenticate on keycloak

-Now you are redirect on forgejo with credentials again.
+Now you are redirect on Forgejo with credentials again.
 Click on "Link to Existing account".
-Here you'll link the keycloak account to the forgejo account
+Here you'll link the keycloak account to the Forgejo account

 Enter credentials for the user you want to authenticate on forgejo